Table of Contents

-The 510(k) submission process is used typically for Class II devices to obtain clearance from the US Food and Drug Administration (FDA).
-Premarket Approval (PMA) process is usually used for Class III devices.
+The 510(k) submission process is used typically for Class II medical devices to obtain clearance from the US Food and Drug Administration (FDA).
+Premarket Approval (PMA) process is usually used for Class III medical devices.

 - The same technological characteristics as the predicate device or